MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machines.md

 ## Delete a machine

-You can't delete a machine from Power Automate machine runtime.
-To delete a machine:
+Although you can't delete a machine from the Power Automate machine runtime, you can do it from the Power Automate portal:

 1. Sign in to the [Power Automate portal](https://powerautomate.microsoft.com/).